Popular speaker, director, and former Protestant turned Catholic apologist Tim Staples wrote an article

 -The third rebuttal does not work because the context of 2 Timothy 3 is directing the reader to the rule of faith, which is Scripture.
 James 1 concerns the application of principles found within that infallible guide.
 Tim Staples has confused the meaning of both contexts.
 If Roman Catholic apologists insist on using this argument against the Protestant interpretation of 2 Timothy 3:16-17, then why do they not add "patience" as an additional infallible standard of authority to their "three-legged stool?"

 -Even if it were true that 2 Timothy 3:16-17 originally "addressed members of the hierarchy," that would be irrelevant.
-Leaders in the church were given for the edification of the saints (Ephesians 4:12).
+Leaders in the church were given for the edification of the saints who in turn do their own works of ministry (Ephesians 4:12).
 Why would Scripture function as a sufficient rule of faith for leadership, but not also for the average Christian in the pews?
 The Apostle Paul nowhere limited the benefits of studying Scripture only to leaders in the church.

 - Addressing The Charge Of Circular Reasoning: